-'Coca-Cola' model for delivering malaria meds is a success, researcher saysNovember 13th, 2012 by Catherine Zandonella in Medications /
+'Coca-Cola' model for delivering malaria meds is a success, researcher saysNovember 13, 2012 by Catherine Zandonella in Medicine & Health / Medications

 (Medical Xpress)—A controversial program that uses the private market to provide affordable malaria treatments to people in Africa has dramatically increased access to care and should be continued, according to a policy article by scholars including Ramanan Laxminarayan of Princeton University in the Nov.
 2 issue of the journal Science.